-Anne Marie Rossi, Founder & Executive Director, Board Member
+Anne Marie Rossi, Founder & Chief Scientist, Board Member

 AnneMarie Rossi founded Be Mindful in 2011, after discovering Dialectical Behavior Therapy and its impact with PTSD.
 She is passionate about sharing the science behind the mindfulness assertions.
 In 2013, she completed Institutional Review Board qualified research with the University of Colorado Denver and Denver Public Schools on the impacts of mindfulness instruction on 4th grade students.
 She has since conducted a similar study on runaway homeless youth with partner University of Colorado Anschutz Medical School.
 She has completed the Mindful Schools curriculum training and is a certified Mindfulness in Schools (.b) instructor.
 AnneMarie has taught mindfulness instruction to thousands of people from school age to adults.
 Earlier in her career, she was an award-winning stock trader and financial advisor.
 She received the Undergraduate Research Opportunities Program Grant in 2013.
 Anne Marie holds a Bachelor of Arts in history (minor in sociology and education) from the University of Colorado at Denver.
 She is the mother of two and lives in Denver.